Sunday Arrival Process

 - Only one vehicle per troop may enter the main camp area at a time.

-- Pack all troop gear and any large personal gear into this vehicle and have your troop members carry any remaining gear to the site as directed by your site manager.
+- Pack all troop gear and any large personal gear into this vehicle and have your troop members carry any remaining gear to the site as directed by your Troop Guide.

 2:30 – 5:00 Medical Rechecks, Swim Tests, Camp Tour, and Photos

-- Send one leader to the camp office with a new roster (if any changes were made), a troop check (if any money is owed) and a copy of your Tour Permit and proof of insurance.
+- Send one leader to the camp office with a new roster (if any changes were made), a troop head count (include separate youth and adult numbers), a troop check (if any money is owed) and a copy of your Tour and Activity Plan (just print it off after you complete it online).

-- Please leave medical forms in campsite with the camp staff site manager.
+- Please leave medical forms in campsite with the Site Manager.

 - A staff member will be waiting at your campsite to begin your medical rechecks.